A yeast infection, also known as candidiasis, is a type of fungal infection. It can cause irritation, itchiness, and discharge.

 - becoming pregnant

 Anyone can develop a yeast infection, regardless of whether they’re sexually active.
-Yeast infections aren’t considered to be sexually transmitted infections (STIs).
+Yeast infections aren’t considered sexually transmitted infections (STIs).

-See your doctor if you’re experiencing symptoms of a yeast infection.
-They can help you treat it and also rule out other causes for your symptoms.
+Contact your doctor if you’re experiencing symptoms of a yeast infection.
+They can help you treat it and rule out other causes for your symptoms.

 Vaginal yeast infections have many of the same symptoms as STIs, so it’s important that you’re sure of your diagnosis.
 If left untreated, STIs can have more serious and long-term consequences.